Liam Martin: 2021

 On 30 May 2021, Martin was selected by New South Wales for game one of the 2021 State of Origin series.
 Martin made his New South Wales debut from the bench in game one of the series as New South Wales defeated Queensland 50–6.
 Martin played in all three games of the series which New South Wales won 2–1.

 Martin played a total of 27 games for Penrith in the 2021 NRL season including the club's 2021 NRL Grand Final victory over South Sydney.

 2022

 On 29 May 2022, Martin was selected by New South Wales to play in game one of the 2022 State of Origin series.

 In round 23 of the 2022 NRL season, Martin scored the winning try which sealed Penrith's second consecutive Minor Premiership in the clubs 26-22 victory over South Sydney.

 Martin played 22 games for Penrith in the 2022 NRL season including the clubs 2022 NRL Grand Final victory over Parramatta.

 In October he was named in the Australia squad for the 2021 Rugby League World Cup.

 Martin played for Australia in their 2021 Rugby League World Cup final victory over Samoa.
 Martin scored a try during the first half of the game.

 In November he was named in the 2021 RLWC Team of the Tournament.

+2023

+On 22 May, Martin was selected by New South Wales for game one of the 2023 State of Origin series.

+Martin played 18 games for Penrith in the 2023 NRL season including the clubs 26-24 victory over Brisbane in the 2023 NRL Grand Final as Penrith won their third straight premiership.

+2024

+On 24 February, Martin played in Penrith's 2024 World Club Challenge final loss against Wigan.

+On 26 May, Martin was selected by New South Wales ahead of the 2024 State of Origin series.

+Martin played in all three games as New South Wales won the series 2-1.

+Martin played a total of 22 games for Penrith in the 2024 NRL season.
+On 6 October, Martin played in the 2024 NRL Grand Final and won the Clive Churchill Medal as Penrith defeated Melbourne 14-6.

+2025

+In May, Martin was selected by New South Wales ahead of game one in the 2025 State of Origin series.
+He played in all three games as New South Wales lost the series 2-1.

+Martin played 21 games for Penrith in the 2025 NRL season as the club finished 7th on the table.
+Martin played in Penrith's narrow preliminary final loss against Brisbane.